zefirka/Warden.js/docs/Streams.md

 Returns: `DataBus` object associated with created stream

 Description: Creates stream of events and associated to it new DataBus object.
-Allowed asterisk notation.
+Allowed regexp notation in `type` value.

 [`Warden.extend`](https://github.com/zefirka/Warden.js/blob/master/docs/Extend.md) gives you a Pub/Sub object from given, so your objects will have method `.stream` which listens all events of given type and evaluates all streams conjuncted with adequate object (look [DataBuses](https://github.com/zefirka/Warden.js/blob/master/docs/DataBus.md)).
 This method returns first DataBus associated with stream.
 To get stream use:
 ```js